roth-hex-lab/roth-hex-lab.github.io/content/post/2025-04-30-ICRA/index.md

 ---
-title: HEX-Lab @ IEEE ICRA 2025
+title: HEX @ IEEE ICRA 2025
 date: 2025-04-30
 summary: >
     🚀 Exciting news!
 Our paper DynaMoN: Motion-Aware Fast and Robust Camera Localization for Dynamic Neural Radiance Fields has been accepted to IEEE RA-L and will also be presented at #ICRA2025! 🎉